Skip to main content

-How do I calculate the cost basis?
+🌍 How do I calculate the cost basis?
 And why did the Average Cost change the next day?

-Written by Silvya Dewi
+Written by Avery

-Updated over a week ago
+Updated over 10 months ago

 Our broker is using compressed FIFO (First-In, First Out) method in calculating the cost basis.
 It compresses intraday positions using a weighted average.